 Motorists are required to slow down to 30 km/h from the start of the zone and stay at that rate of speed until after they have passed the sign which indicates the end of the 30 km/h zone.

 Yes.
+Unfortunately, some drivers only obey the speed limit when there is the threat of enforcement.
 The Edmonton Police Service, along with the City’s Traffic Safety section, use a combination of manned and automated enforcement in 30 km/h zones.

 - Playground zone signs are posted